ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Generally mail connectors are required.
 An exception may be where an agency does not use a mail gateway and relies on Exchange Online Protection.

-When the organisation intends to operate at the PROTECTED level, the Blueprint assumes that all agencies are implementing the configuration with a Mail Gateway and as such, provides detailed configurations on implementing mail connectors via the relevant gateway.
+When the organisation intends to operate at the PROTECTED level, the blueprint assumes that all agencies are implementing the configuration with a Mail Gateway and as such, provides detailed configurations on implementing mail connectors via the relevant gateway.

 Mail Connector design considerations and decisions apply to all agencies and implementation.